Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • If the error value is greater than the RMS Pixel Threshold, then the image is not acceptable.

-• Retrieve the metadata for the most recent accepted images that match the current image:
+• Retrieve the metadata for the matching sample images that match the current image in:

 • Same profile